listenrightmeow/pottymouth/README.md

 - No dependencies
 - AMD, Node and browser ready

 Pottymouth will catch badwords like 'sh!!!t', 'b000000bs', 'phuck' or any variation of words of the sort.
 Pottymouth will catch nested badwords.
-Pottymouth tries to be smart to not filter names like 'Cassandra' but names like 'Fatima' unfortunately will be e
+Pottymouth tries to be smart to not filter names like 'Cassandra' but names like 'Fatima' unfortunately will be caught in the crossfire.

 ####Installation